WebAssembly/design/DynamicLinking.md

 [linear memory](AstSemantics.md#linear-memory) by default and cannot share [function pointers](AstSemantics.md#calls).
-Limited collaboration between modules is possible in the MVP by having two modules share the same linear memory and invoke each other through the embedder.
+Limited collaboration between modules is possible in the MVP by having two modules share the same linear memory and invoke each other through the host environment.

-True dynamic linking will allow developers to share memory *and* function pointers between WebAssembly dynamic libraries.
+True dynamic linking will allow developers to share memory, function pointers, and future non-memory state such as global variables and thread-local variables between WebAssembly dynamic libraries.

 WebAssembly will support both load-time and run-time (`dlopen`) dynamic linking of libraries.